 Predicting straight tricasts (t/c) in six runner races has a probability of 1 in 120 (6 x 5 x 4), compared to 8 dog trifecta bets where it's 1 in 336 (8 x 7 x 6).

-Predicting superfecta bets (SPR) or the first four in correct order - is only operational in America and Australia with 8 dog tote pool races and has a probability of 1 in 1680 (8 x 7 x 6 x 5).
+Predicting superfecta bets (SPR) or First Four in correct order - is only operational in America, Australia and New Zealand with 8 dog tote pool races and has a probability of 1 in 1680 (8 x 7 x 6 x 5).

 All 'Players' will appreciate that these 'underlying probabilities' always exist when betting on greyhounds.